The Bytescale CDN's permanent cache eliminates file re-processing costs and latency.

 HTTP/2 200...x-cache: Hitx-cache-perma: Missx-cpu-on-cache-miss: 971...

-x-cache: header values containing Hit indicate the request was served from the edge cache, else:
+x-cache: header values containing Hit indicate the response was served from the edge cache, else:

-x-cache-perma: header values containing Hit indicate the request was served from the permanent cache, else:
+x-cache-perma: header values containing Hit indicate the response was served from the permanent cache, else:

-To reset your edge cache and permanent cache, click "Clear Cache" on the cache settings page in the Bytescale Dashboard.
+To reset your edge cache and permanent cache, click "Reset Cache" on the cache settings page in the Bytescale Dashboard.

-Bytescale's permanent cache can be configured via the URL and also via your account's settings (to control default cache behaviour).
+Bytescale's permanent cache can be configured via the URL and also via your account's settings (to control default cache behavior).

-Your account's default cache behaviour is configured via the Bytescale Dashboard and determines:
+Your account's default cache behavior is configured via the Bytescale Dashboard and determines:

 Edge cache TTL duration.